 What is the Difference Between a Gaming GPU and a Workstation GPU?

 Being a gamer, when anybody talks about graphics cards then our minds tend to automatically flicker to Gaming Graphics Cards.
 Why is this?
 Because most users are unaware that there are other types of graphics cards too and if they do, it’s unlikely that they know the difference.
-No doubt you’ve heard the term “Workstation” bounced around in a hardware discussion from time to time, so how is this different from a Gaming GPU?
+No doubt you’ve heard the term “Workstation” bounced around in a hardware discussion from time to time, so what's the difference from a Gaming GPU and a workstation GPU?

 To put it simply they are built differently, with a different purpose.
 In saying that, it might lead you to think that the hardware that is used within them is much different… which is not the case.
 The real difference lies with the firmware and the drivers which deal with the GPU.

 It should come as no surprise to you that there is a difference between a game and a CAD (Computer-Aided Design) program for example.
 To start with, there is generally a huge difference in price.
 On average, games cost £50 whereas software licenses can cost anything between £100-£10,000.
 If you are fortunate enough to be able to afford the top end software, then you are going to want to know a bit more about the difference in GPU’s to avoid wasting your money on a GPU that isn’t tailored to your needs.

 Main differences between Gaming GPU and Workstation GPU